epinio/epinio/helm/README.md

 ## Usage

-The doc is centralized in a uniq place, checkout the [doc website](https://docs.epinio.io/installation/install_epinio_with_helm.html).
+The doc is centralized in a unique place, checkout the [doc website](https://docs.epinio.io/installation/install_epinio_with_helm.html).

 ## Helm chart repo

 This repo is also used as Helm chart repository by publishing the index.yaml through github-pages feature. https://epinio.github.io/epinio-helm-chart/index.yaml

-We are using the chart-releaser-action github action to automatically publish the new chart version when an epinio release is out.
+We are using the github action `chart-releaser-action` to automatically publish the new chart version when an epinio release is out.